Difference Between AICD and Pacemaker

 Main Differences Between AICD and Pacemaker

 1. AICD stands for Automated Implantable Cardiovascular Defibrillator.
-Pacemaker is a device used to maintain the regular functioning of the heart
+A pacemaker is a device used to maintain the regular functioning of the heart.

 2. AICD is a permanent device inserted into the right ventricle.
-Pacemaker is typically placed near the collarbone under the skin of the chest.
+A pacemaker is placed near the collarbone under the skin of the chest.

 3. AICD is used for sending a mild shock when the heart stops.
-Pacemaker is used to maintain the regular heartbeats
+A pacemaker is used to maintain the regular heartbeats.

 4. AICD is suggested for patients who have suffered cardiac arrest due to sustained ventricular tachycardia or ventricular fibrillation.
-Pacemaker is suggested to patients who have abnormal SA node or patients suffering from a heart block
+A pacemaker is suggested for patients who have abnormal SA nodes or patients suffering from a heart block.

 5. AICD is a defibrillating device whereas Pacemaker is a synchronization device